SHINKO ELECTRIC INDUSTRIES CO., LTD.

 The Financial Stability Board (FSB) has established the Task Force on Climate-related Financial Disclosures (TCFD) to reduce the risk of instability related to climate change in financial markets.
 Responding to the TCFD recommendations in 2017, the Shinko Group has committed to making disclosures in line with the recommendations, and as SHINKO ELECTRIC INDUSTRIES CO., LTD., we expressed our support for the TCFD recommendations in May 2022.

-Furthermore, at each of our plants in Japan, we have established Green Factory Promotion Subcommittees consisting of manufacturing divisions and related divisions to implement specific climate change measures, including the promotion of energy conservation and the introduction of high-efficiency equipment in manufacturing processes and plant utility equipment.
-The results of these measures are reported regularly (twice a year) to the Board of Directors by the Environmental Committee, so that appropriate supervision by the Board of Directors is ensured.
+Shinko has established the Environmental Committee chaired by the Representative Director of Board, President, and the Environmental Measures Execution Committee as a subordinate organization under the Committee, as a framework for promoting environmental management.
+Furthermore, at each of our plants in Japan and SHINKO R&D Center, we have established Green Factory Promotion Subcommittees consisting of manufacturing divisions and related divisions to implement specific climate change measures, including the promotion of energy conservation and the introduction of high-efficiency equipment in manufacturing processes and plant utility equipment.

 Our overseas manufacturing subsidiaries are also working to reduce their environmental impact, including climate change, under their own sustainability promotion systems.

 The Risk Management Committee, chaired by the Representative Director of Board, President, has been established as a company-wide risk management system, including responses to climate change risk, to promote risk management for the entire group.
 To fully understand and respond to risks that could impact our business operations, including climate change, we analyze and respond to risks Groupwide.
-The Board of Directors receives regular reports on the important risks that have been identified, analyzed, and evaluated.

 Evaluation of the Importance of Risks and Opportunities

-Please refer to Sustainability Report 2024 (Climate Change Strategy, p.
-34) for the Evaluation of the Importance.
+Please refer to Sustainability Report 2025 (Climate Change Strategy, p.
+31) for the Evaluation of the Importance.

 Defining Scenario Groups